Interview Tips & Guidance - Specialist Care Sector Recruitment

 Sector-Specific Interview Questions

-1) What makes you well-suited to elderly care?
+1) What makes you well-suited to this sector?

 Your interviewer is looking for a balance.
-Use emotion words suggesting empathy, compassion and genuine enjoyment of helping others, but also reference your training, years of experience, reliability and responsibility.
+Use language suggesting empathy, compassion and genuine commitment to the people you support, but also reference your training, years of experience, reliability and responsibility.

-2) How do you approach care for people with special needs such as dementia?
+2) How do you approach care for people with complex or specialist needs?

 3) What would your previous employer say about your abilities?